* Report says the greater the exports, the more benefits

 WASHINGTON, Dec 5 A U.S. government-sponsored

-report offered a strong endorsement for expanding liquefied
+report offered a full-throated endorsement on Wednesday for

-natural gas exports on Wednesday, saying that shipping the
+expanding liquefied natural gas exports, saying that shipping

-economy even though it will cause domestic energy prices to
+economy even though it will raise energy prices.

-impact of LNG exports in 63 scenarios and found exports to be
+exports in 63 scenarios and found exports to a net benefit for

 "Moreover, for every one of the market scenarios examined,